SharksInOrbit/Solris-Satmor/content/(1) Wanderhome (Gates)/Rules/Rolls.md

 - For disadvantage roll 3D6 and drop the highest roll.

-- Advantage and disadvantage can be earned in many ways such as a reward from a downtime event or injuries making it harder to act.
+- Advantage and disadvantage can be earned in many ways such as a reward from a [[Downtime]] event or injuries making it harder to act.

 - You may also add an infinite amount of tokens up to 12 to any action roll to increase the total amount with each token adding a +1 bonus to your roll.